BiolApps/MeinteR/vignettes/Meinter_vignette.md

 ```r
 nameStudy(study.name="MyProj")
 ```
-The `study.name` will be used in the generated plot legends.
+The `study.name` will be shown in the produced plots.
-Second, we set an analysis folder with read-write access rights e.g.:
+Second, we set the analysis folder with read-write access rights e.g.:

 ```r
 project.dir <- "~/meinter_dir"